Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Simulation Results

 \section{Simulation Results}

-While the previous section illustrated the behavior of the proposed controller via an experiment with real robots, the underlying theoretical model is stochastic.
-Therefore, in this section, we further evaluate the performance of the controller by performing \(100\) simulations with different noise realizations and report the worst-case behavior observed across all trials in Fig.~\ref{fig: Sim plot}, using the same setup as the experiment.
+While the previous section validated the implementation of the proposed controller on physical robots, the experiment was limited to \(4\) robots in a \(4\times4\)~m field.
+To assess the scalability of the proposed controller, we expand the simulation setup to use \(10\) robots in a larger \(10\times10\)~m square field, as shown in Fig.~\ref{fig: Sim setup}.
+The setup includes four danger zones, one central charging station, and four target-density peaks representing multiple service-demand areas.
+Since the underlying theoretical model is stochastic, we further evaluate the performance over \(100\) simulations with different noise realizations and report the worst-case behavior observed across all trials in Fig.~\ref{fig: Sim plot}.

-In the worst case, the highest \(V\) at each time step, the density matching behavior follows the same trend as the experiment, but with a poorer performance during the phase when the two robot blocks \(R_4\).
-All robots still converged at the target, but with a slightly higher steady-state value.
-The worst safety metric \(h_s\), minimum value across all runs, is only slightly lower than the experiment.
-Even during the blocking phase, the lowest safety value remains within \(15 \%\) of the allowed threshold, indicating safe operations.

-In terms of the energy level performance, the worst-case trajectory is noticeably closer to the battery limit \(E_{\min} = 0.1\).
-However, across \(100\) runs, only two trials briefly violated the energy threshold for a single time step with \(E_i = 0.0991\), and \(0.0987\).
-Detailed investigation suggests that the violation is due to the probabilistic nature of the RRT path planner \cite{rrt_paper} and does not endanger the operations of the team of robots.
-While \(R_4\) moves towards the charger zone, the planner occasionally generates small detours instead of a straight line to \(\mathcal{C}\), even without \(\mathcal{A}\) in the way.
-In rare cases, the combination of successive detoured paths, the two robots' blockage, and motion noises caused two slight energy violations.
-However, \(98\) out of \(100\) runs remain strictly feasible.

-Importantly, this limitation is intrinsic to probabilistic planners \cite{rrt_paper}.
-The planner will converge to the optimal path given enough computational resources.
-In our implementation, increasing planner resources (maximum iteration in Algorithm~\ref {alg: rrt}) produced more direct and energy-efficient paths, leading to safer energy reserves.
-However, this increases planning time to over \(2\,\mathrm{s}\) per step, rendering it infeasible for real-time, or just online, control loops.
-Therefore, the results conclude that the proposed controller maintains safety and energy sufficiency while converging to a target PDF, even under measurement and motion noises.
-The rare cases of violations can be mitigated by using an alternative kinodynamic planner or by precomputing and storing all optimal paths as a lookup table before deployment.
+In the extended simulations, robots exhibit cyclic behavior as their batteries deplete and recharge, demonstrating the long-term persistence guarantee of the controller.
+As shown in the left plot of Fig.~\ref{fig: Sim plot}, the worst-case target tracking error, \(V\), increases periodically as a result of the relaxed CLF constraint.
+Since the charging region \(\mathcal{C}\) is located outside of the high-demand areas of the target density \(\rho_d\), \(V\) increases whenever a robot leaves the target regions to recharge.
+This behavior is consistent with the energy trajectories shown in the right plot of Fig.~\ref{fig: Sim plot}, as the charging cycles align with the oscillations in target tracking performance.